bhattumang7/bhattumang7/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Him I am **{{ site.author.name }}** :wave:,<br>
-I work as a Senior Software Engineer in company responsible for creating softwares for healthcare.
+I work as a Senior Software Engineer in a company responsible for creating software for health care.

-My personality type is ISTJ (“THE LOGISTICIAN”) and mindtime arche type is "Past - The Truth Seeker".
-I am one of rare people who's StrengthsFinder 2.0 results span all 4 talents (Strategic Thinking, Executing, Influencing and Relationship building):
+My personality type is ISTJ (“THE LOGISTICIAN”) and MindTime archetype is "Past - The Truth Seeker".
+I am one of the rare people who's StrengthsFinder 2.0 results span all 4 talents (Strategic Thinking, Executing, Influencing and Relationship-building):
- Learner
+* Learner
- Connectedness
+* Connectedness
- Intellection
+* Intellection
- Maximizer
+* Maximizer
- Deliberative
+* Deliberative

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}